QuadDerrick/wlan/README.md

 flog.sh
-allows you to extract data from any plaintext file continously and log it to a seperate file (see when someone used theyr wifi networks , without attending the logging procees live)
+allows you to extract data from any plaintext file continously and log it to a seperate file (see when someone used theyr wifi networks , without attending the logging procees live.)